ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 # Abstract

-Simulation is critical to testing fishery stock-assessment methods.
+Simulation is critical to testing fishery stock assessment methods.
-In the last decade, the statistical stock-assessment framework Stock Synthesis (SS) has become widely-used around the world.
+In the last decade, the statistical stock assessment framework Stock Synthesis (SS) has become widely-used around the world.
-However, there lacks a generalized and scriptable framework to run SS simulations.
+However, there lacks a generalized and scriptable framework for running SS simulations.
 Here, we introduce ss3sim, an R package that facilitates large-scale, rapid, and reproducible simulation with the third version of SS, SS3.